 Instead of loading up my cheese board with a bunch of sugary fruits, I loaded it up with a selection of low carb vegetables.
 These pepperoncinis, Mediterranean mushrooms, olives, pickles and banana peppers have a lot of flavor and perfectly compliment the meats.

 Your guests will have fun experimenting and trying out new flavor combinations.
 I love pepperoni and a banana pepper on a black pepper cheese crisp!

 If you want to add some fruit to your low carb cheese board, berries are a good option.
 I added a few strawberries in, as they are not terribly high in sugar and they bring a little pop of color and freshness to the cheese board.

-This holiday season, give your guests a low carb appetizer they’ll feel good about – a delicious cheese board featuring a variety of Stella cheeses.
+This holiday season, give your guests an appetizer they’ll feel good about – a delicious low carb cheese board featuring a variety of Stella cheeses.
 Check out their website for some more great recipes, along with tips for the perfect wine pairings!
 Additionally, you can enter to win a trip to Napa Valley!
 How awesome would that be?!

 What will you add to your low carb cheese board this holiday season?